Causes and Treatment for Double Vision

 If muscles controlling the teaming and positioning of the eyes suffers paralysis, double vision may occur as the eyes struggle to focus on one objects.
 Diabetes, high blood pressure, artery blockage, head injury and tumors are primary causes of cranial nerve palsy.
 Treatment involves vision therapy and embedding prisms in eyeglass lenses to reduce severity of double vision.

-Visit Our Local Optometrist in Florida for More Information About Double Vision
+Visit Our Local Ophthalmologist in Florida for More Information About Double Vision

 Call Eye Care Specialists of Florida today at (407) 483-0328 to schedule an appointment for a comprehensive eye exam